Software is composed of modules which are composed of lines of code.

 Perhaps you want to implement is a process, a new service.

-Another example is a cake made of different components: flour, eggs and chocolate.
+The example of a cake made of different components: flour, eggs and chocolate.
 We know that we’ve got to mix those things in a specific order.
 You can’t mix the eggs with the flour until you’ve broken them.

 Flour is milled from wheat which we grow from seeds.
 Eggs come from chickens fed on corn.
-Chocolate comes from cocoa which we import from South America.
+Chocolate comes from cocoa, which we import from South America.
+But the relationship between cakes and chickens is only indirect.

 These are components and subcomponents in a hierarchical relationship.
 There is a direct relationship between cakes, flour and eggs and an indirect link between cake, wheat and cocoa, so the connections are hierarchical.
 And there is an order, a sequence in which we can solve issues.